benhinchley/bmo/README.md

 # bmo
-> work on lots of repos like it was a monorepo
+> work on lots of repos as if they were a monorepo

 # WIP: This is the opposite of stable, and not complete